Tunnello VPN Review 2021

 Since Tunnello is headquartered in France, it is obligated to log user data by state laws.

 Server wise I can’t complain too much, I mean they’re still in their infancy stage.
-At the moment they offer around only 110 servers.
+At the moment they offer around 1100 servers.
 Although this number is nothing compared to giants, however, it’s not bad for a newbie.

 Coverage wise they’re also decent.
 You do get to choose from 14 different locations.